Monday, May. 20, 2013

 Flyer Guide: Know your ward

 A ward is typically defined as a district of some kind.
 You know, an area.
-In the olden days, we’d have called it a ‘territory.’
-The cool kids say ‘zone.’
+In the olden days, we’d have called it a territory.
+Some folks say zone.

-Call it whatever you want, but don’t get caught not knowing which one you live in.
+Call it what you want, but don’t get caught not knowing which one you live in.

 We saw it happen once to a prominent local CEO during a City Council meeting and it was not a pretty sight.
 “Whatever one the square is,” is not the best answer when addressing the mayor.

-It’s not a crime to not know your ward, but c’mon, there’s only four of ‘em.
-Get with it.
+It’s not a crime to not know your ward, but there are only four of ’em.
+You can learn yours.

 Why should I care?